dvatvani/python_template/README.md

 A Copier template for bootstrapping modern Python data projects with a reproducible, production-ready workflow: `uv`, `ruff`, `ty`, tests, docs, releases, optional Docker, and a Marimo playground.

+This project is a fork of https://github.com/mameli/python_template with a few modifications based on personal preference.
+The key changes in this fork are:
+- Use of Justfile instead of Makefile.

-If you want the full rationale and trade-offs behind this stack, read the companion article: [A Modern Python Stack for Data Projects](https://www.mameli.dev/blog/modern-data-python-stack/).
+The rationale and trade-offs behind the stack for the parent template can be found in the companion article: [A Modern Python Stack for Data Projects](https://www.mameli.dev/blog/modern-data-python-stack/).

 ## Why this template
 - Start fast with a clean `src/` layout and starter modules.